gailuca42-sys/using_gemini/README.md

 The terminal will display a local URL (usually http://localhost:5173).
 Open this link in your web browser to interact with the app.

+You have the description of each project in the metadata.json file.